Date: April 2021

 Involving staff in and holding them accountable for workplace safety and loss control efforts is critical for success.
-They have a vested interest in protecting their health, they are closest to the situations that pose the risk, notice issues and can suggest improvements.
-Venues, such as Safety Committee meetings, allow employees and management jointly to address issues and collaboratively work toward solutions.
+They have a vested interest in protecting their health, are closest to the situations that pose the risk, notice issues and can suggest improvements.
+Developing and supporting regular safety committee meetings, allow employees and management jointly to address issues and collaboratively work toward solutions.

-Recognizing that an organization may have limited expertise or time, outside resources may be an option to complement the safety program.
+Recognizing that an organization may have limited expertise or time, their using outside resources may be an option to complement the safety program.

 How an entity specifically addresses safety, including regulatory compliance, varies greatly, but the ultimate responsibility remains with the employer and cannot be transferred to a third party vendor.

-Several technical colleges, purchasing cooperatives and private companies provide fee-based technical services to assist with developing safety programs, annual employee training and specific hazard training; writing safety programs; conducting safety surveys; and complying with Occupational Safety and Health Administration (OSHA) requirements.
+Several technical colleges, purchasing cooperatives and private companies provide fee-based technical services to assist with developing an organization’s safety programs.
+They can assist with annual and specific hazard training; writing safety programs; conducting safety surveys; and complying with Occupational Safety and Health Administration (OSHA) requirements.